 Checking lab results is one way the Children’s Heart Transplant team can make sure a child is on the right amount of medicine.
 A blood test measures blood levels of cyclosporine or tacrolimus, so the heart transplant team can decide on the right amount of medicine for a child.

-- These levels are only correct 10 to 14 hours from the last dose of medicine (eight hours in babies).
+- These levels are only correct 10 to 14 hours from the last dose of medicine (eight hours from the last dose in babies).
 This is why a child cannot take these two medicines before lab work or a heart biopsy.

 The Children’s Heart Transplant team will check lab work on a child with every biopsy and clinic visit.